skip to Main Content

 • two writing samples, with a combined total not exceeding 60 pages.

 The online application portal SlideRoom provides resources for applicants here.
-Google Chrome offers an optimized view of the application interface; we do not recommend using Safari to access the program.
-The online application consists of three sections: forms, attachments, and references.
-It is possible to log out of your application and resume your work later.
+Google Chrome offers an optimized view of the application interface; we strongly discourage applicants from using Safari to access SlideRoom.
+The online application consists of three sections: Forms, Attachments, and References.
+You may save and resume your work progress prior to submitting.
 Required fields are marked with an asterisk.
-After gathering all necessary information and supporting materials, the application should take about 20 minutes to complete.
-Please note that we use SlideRoom’s European platform: https://review.slideroom.eu.
+Please note that we use SlideRoom’s European platform: https://review.slideroom.euWe recommend bookmarking this URL for easy access.

 We require three letters of recommendation (in English).
-Referees should be familiar with your recent work, particularly your proposal, and be able to comment on your career and abilities as well as your suitability for a residential fellowship.
+Referees should be familiar with your recent work, particularly your proposal, and be able to comment on your abilities, career achievements, and if possible, your ability to thrive in an interdisciplinary residential setting.
 We discourage writers from listing their literary agents as referees.

 Applicants may collect letters of recommendation through a dossier service such as Interfolio.
 Applicants who choose to use a dossier service must still complete the reference invitation section; in lieu of the referee’s email address, please enter the dossier-assigned email that corresponds to each letter of recommendation.

-Letters of recommendation are due by Monday, October 7, 2024.
+Letters of recommendation are due on Monday, September 29, 2025, 12:00 p.m.
+ET/6:00 p.m.
+CET.
 Candidates should ensure that their referees receive the SlideRoom prompt and submit their letters of recommendation on time.
-The Academy will not contact candidates regarding missing letters of recommendation.
+The Academy will not contact candidates or referees regarding missing letters of recommendation.

 There is no need to indicate your interest in a specially designated fellowship in the online application, as the entire applicant pool will be considered.
-Projects that address migration, social integration, race, exile and return, and major global issues are also generally welcome.
+Projects that address the future of democracy, technology and society (especially AI), contemporary China, as well as climate change and sustainability are also generally welcome.

 Thomas Castañeda